This post may contain affiliate links. Please read our disclosure policy.

 - To make gluten free.
 Use fresh or frozen cauliflower gnocchi, such as Trader Joe’s or Whole Food’s brand.
 Alternatively, look for shelf-stable gluten-free gnocchi.

-- Add in some protein!
-Grilled shrimp, chicken, salmon or steak would be amazing with this gnocchi.
+- Add in some protein – Grilled shrimp, chicken, salmon or steak would be amazing with this gnocchi.
+Even some simple sautéed tofu would be delicious!

 More Italian recipes to try: